t0rzz/SamLoader-Reloaded/README.md

 ## Note

-This project was formerly hosted at `nlscc/samloader`, and has moved to `samloader/samloader`, and is now currently forked on `martinetd/samloader`...
+This project was originally created at `nlscc/samloader`, later moved to `samloader/samloader`, then forked to `martinetd/samloader`, and is now maintained at `t0rzz/samloader`.